cwchentw/lightweight-cms/content/reference/feature.md

 * Run sites locally without Apache or Nginx (through [builtin web server](https://www.php.net/manual/en/features.commandline.webserver.php) of PHP)
 * Synchronize content on a production environment (through `rsync(1)`)
+* Migrate a local mdcms repository to a new site